jamescherti/compile-angel.el/README.md

 Observe whether `compile-angel` compiles any Elisp files (you will see "Wrote" `.elc` files in the `*Messages*` buffer).
 If it does, this indicates that Emacs missed compiling those files and that `compile-angel` can help improve the performance of your Emacs.

-### Could compiling all Elisp files not be accomplished with a script—for example, using GNU Parallel along with Emacs's -batch mode?
+### Could compiling all Elisp files not be accomplished with a script? (e.g., a GNU Parallel along with Emacs's -batch mode.)

 Compiling a large number of Emacs Lisp files regardless of their actual usage is inefficient.